elvisvasc/whatsapp-audio-speed-changer/README.md

-# WARNING!
-This extension is no longer working.
-Whatsapp web now serves audio via stream and is not possible acelerate them.
+*WARNING!* This extension is no longer working.
+Whatsapp web now serves audio via stream and is not possible to accelerate them.
 Sorry.

 # Whatsapp Audio Speed Changer